eiccodesign/eic_geometry/README.md

 ## Installation instructions

 Create a directory and install the EIC container there ([installation instructions](https://github.com/eic/eic-shell)).
 This also sets up a `local` directory where we will install our simulations.
+Enter the container using `./eic-shell`.

 Download and install the IP6 (beampipe) files:
 ```